xta0/xta0.me/README.md

 ## Theme

-I've been reading [Yihui Xie's]() articles for quite a few days, I really enjoy it, he's a greate scientist and a good writter.
-Also I found his website's desgin is really neat.
-So I reproduced his theme on my own using Sass and Flexbox.
+I've been reading [Yihui Xie's](https://yihui.name/) articles for quite a few days, I really enjoy it, he's a greate scientist and also a good writter.
+I like his website's desgin which is pretty clen and neat.
+So I reproduced the theme on my own using Sass and Flexbox.
 However, my version is a little bit compilicated since I added more UI elements, like sidebar, with lots of javascript involved.
-So far the theme code has not been abstracted as a framework.
+So far the code has not been abstracted as a framework.
 If anyone interesed, feel free to open an issue or checkout the code and mess around with it.

 ## Todo